ekalinin/github-markdown-toc.go/README.md

 Flags:
   --help     Show help (also see --help-long and --help-man).
   --version  Show application version.
+  --depth    How many levels of headings to include.
+Defaults to 0 (all)

 Args:
   [<path>]  Local path or URL of the document to grab TOC